Dartrisen/scraper/README.md

-# Console scraper for crypt like Bitcoin LiteCoin etc.
+# Console scraper for crypt like Bitcoin, LiteCoin etc.